ViceroyFaust/SDT301-Memoranda-TeamPoshtovaPloscha/QualityPolicy.md

 - Code must be able to be merged via fast-forward
 - Code should not break other functionality
 - If functionality can be demonstrated through the GUI, it must work
+- All public functions have JavaDoc comments, either based on previously established documentation or documented by the programmer